Healthy narcissism

 Healthy narcissism is a positive sense of self that is in alignment with the greater good.
-The concept of healthy narcissism was first coined by Paul Federn and gained prominence in the 1970s through the research of Heinz Kohut and Otto Kernberg.
+The concept of healthy narcissism was coined by Paul Federn and gained prominence in the 1970s through the research of Heinz Kohut and Otto Kernberg.
 It developed slowly out of the psychoanalytic tradition, and became popular in the late twentieth century.

 The concept of healthy narcissism is used in clinical psychology and popular psychology as an aid to self-assertion and success.
 It has indeed been suggested that it is useful to think of a continuum of narcissism, ranging from deficient to healthy to pathological, with stable narcissism and destructive narcissism as stopping-points in between.
 Recent scientific work suggests that healthy narcissism reflects an abundance of agentic/self-enhancing features and a relative absence of antagonistic/other-derogating elements.

 Modern research

 Narcissistic Admiration and Rivalry Concept (NARC)

 Narcissism, more specifically grandiose narcissism, has been variously described as a "double-edged sword" and a "mixed blessing" in that it has both adaptive (high self-esteem, assertiveness, popularity) and maladaptive correlates (violence, antisocial behavior, risk-taking).
 This contradictory assortment of correlates led psychologist Mitja D. Back and colleagues to devise the Narcissistic Admiration and Rivalry Concept (NARC), a model based on normative self-regulation theories.
 Such theories suggest that individuals regulate their self-esteem through two strategies: self-enhancement (advancing oneself or promoting positive self-views) and self-protection (fending off negative views of the self).
 Back et al. reason that because narcissistic self-views are inflated, so too must be the processes of self-regulation.
 The NARC suggests that grandiose narcissism is composed of two distinct dimensions, each with a cognitive, affective-motivational, and behavioral aspect: